Azure/bicep-types-az/generated/devcenter/microsoft.devcenter/2025-10-01-preview/types.md

 ## CatalogProperties
 ### Properties
 * **adoGit**: [GitCatalog](#gitcatalog): Properties for an Azure DevOps catalog type.
 * **autoImageBuildEnableStatus**: 'Disabled' | 'Enabled' | string: Indicates whether the catalog is configured to automatically build image definitions.
-Defaults to enabled.
+Defaults to disabled for newly created catalogs.
 * **connectionState**: 'Connected' | 'Disconnected' | string (ReadOnly): The connection state of the catalog.
 * **gitHub**: [GitCatalog](#gitcatalog): Properties for a GitHub catalog type.
 * **lastConnectionTime**: string (ReadOnly): When the catalog was last connected.